Michel Fragasso

-Michel Fragasso (1888-1954), originally from Cerignola, in the province of Foggia in Italy was a Quebec engineer who participated in the design and production of several public offenses in Quebec, Canada.
-He had married Clara Taché, daughter of the architect Eugène-Étienne Taché who is the author of the plans of the Parliament of Quebec, the Armory of Quebec as well as the motto of the Quebec: "I remember".
+Michel Fragasso (1888–1954), originally from Cerignola, in the province of Foggia in Italy was a Quebec engineer who participated in the design and production of several public infrastructures in Quebec, Canada.
+He had married Clara Taché, daughter of the architect Eugène-Étienne Taché who is the author of the plans of the Parliament of Quebec, the Armory of Quebec as well as the motto of Quebec: "I remember".

 Biography

 At the end of his engineering studies in Liège, Michel Fragasso immigrated to Quebec in 1912 to pursue a career as an engineer.
 In addition to having participated in the construction of the Quebec bridge around 1913, this engineer erected several dams, in particular those of the Jacques-Cartier lakes, in the Laurentides Wildlife Reserve, and of the Sautauriski Lake, located in Jacques-Cartier National Park.

 The toponym "Lac Fragasso" was formalized on October 19, 1990, by the Commission de toponymie du Québec referring to the work of life of Michel Fragasso.